dfinity/portal/how-it-works/3_governance/01_network-nervous-system-nns.subpage.md

 The NNS is a stake-based governance system, where a neuron's voting power is depending on three main factors:
 1) the amount of ICP tokens the neuron stakes
 2) the neuron's _dissolve delay_ which is the duration of the staking period
-3) the neuron's _age_, which is the time since the tokens have been staked.
+3) the neuron's _age_, which on a high level is the time since the tokens have been staked.

 This incentivises neurons to vote in the long-term interest of the ICP as those neurons who are more committed have more voting power.

 Governance participation is incentivised by _voting rewards_ to neurons.
-They are distributed from newly minted ICP tokens, and are proportional to a neuron's voting power and how much voting decisions a neuron participated in.
+They are proportional to a neuron's voting power and how much voting decisions a neuron participated in.

 ## Proposals